Chili Con Carne with Beef Chuck Recipe

 Original Recipe adapted from J. Kenji Lopez-Alt over at Serious Eats

-- 3-4lbs of beef chuck, trimmed of fat and gristle, cut into large steaks.
+- 3-4lbs of beef chuck, trimmed of large fat pieces, cut into large pieces.

 - 3 New Mexico Chili pods, seeds and stems removed